 BEAT the number of times per second (BPS) or per hour (BPH) that a balance wheel goes through a full arc of motion or the vibrations per hour (VpH) (half oscillation, or "tick") of a movement.

 BEZEL the ring around the top of the crystal.
 Generally hold the glass or crystal in place.
 A rotating ratchet bezel moves in some watches as part of a complication.
 Rotating bezels either rotate clockwise (uni-directional) or both counter-clockwise and clockwise (bi-directional) to assist in calculations.

 BRIDGE the balance cock is attached to the bottom plate with pins.
 Fixed to the main plate to form the frame of a watch.

-CALENDAR a simple calendar is a complication that shows the date of the month.
+simple calendar - is a complication that shows the date of the month.
 A day/date shows the date of the month and the day of the week.
 A complete calendar shows the day, date, and the month or moon phase.

 CAMBERED curved or arched dial, bezel or sapphire crystal.

-CERAMIC used as a shield for spacecraft reentering the earth's atmosphere, high tech ceramic is polished with diamond dust to create a highly polished finish.
-Usually found in black.
+ceramic- material used as a shield for spacecraft reentering the earth's atmosphere, high tech ceramic is polished with diamond dust to create a highly polished finish.